Toward Temporal Attribution Analytics in Dataflows: Introduction

 \textbf{Roadmap:} The rest of the paper is organized as follows: Section \ref{sec:concepts} provides an overview of data provenance and TINs.
-Section \ref{sec:tin} discusses TINs and demostrates their application to modeling temporal provenance.
-Section \ref{sec:data} analyzes different data classes and their impact on provenance tracking.
-Section \ref{sec:tpi} presents our temporal provenance index.
+Section \ref{sec:tin} discusses TINs and demostrates their application to modeling dataflows.
+Section \ref{sec:data} analyzes different data classes and their impact on temporal attribution tracking.
+Section \ref{sec:tpi} presents our temporal attribution indexing and queries.
 Section \ref{sec:relwork} reviews related work.
 In Section \ref{sec:next} we propose a research agenda and Section \ref{sec:conclusions} concludes the paper.